 Natural amplifiers exist in partially enclosed spaces like overhangs, hallways, parking structures, etc.

 (some ideas from Tom MacDonald, "The Art of Demonstration")

 Have you ever thought about the origins of the drumset?
 The drumset is the percussive symbol of capitalist domination.
 Where once the percussion section united cadres of dedicated individuals to work together for a common rhythm, to communicate, to learn each other's strengths and weakness, and to come to consensus on the beat and the swing.
-With a drumset, you fire everybody except the most dextrous drummer and eliminate all of that beautiful social interaction.
-Why?
-Is the music any better having one person play everything?
+With a drumset, the boss fires everybody except the most dexterous low-baller and eliminates all of that beautiful social interaction.
+Sure, it's a novelty to see a one-man band, or count the number of plates someone can keep spinning at the same time.
+But is the music any better having one person play everything?
 No. It is all about maximizing profit.
-The manager reasons, "Why pay five drummers, when I get away with just paying one!"
+The manager reasons, "Why pay five drummers, when I can get away with just paying one!"

 Liberate your drum set!
 Dismantle capitalism as you dismantle your kit!
 Take it apart and pass out all the pieces to your friends.
 Kick drums and larger toms can be slung over one shoulder.
 Small toms and snares can be strapped around your waist.
 Caution: the lugs are convenient places to attach the shoulder strap or belt, but they are not designed to take the weight of the drum.
 To distribute the weight more evenly, try weaving another strap around the drum under all the lugs, and attach your shoulder strap or belt to this.
 High hats, and pairs of similar sized cymbals make great crash cymbals.
 Extra cymbals can be played with a stick.
 Learn the cymbal knot.